-- Models for the geographic location of stores can be applied to study firms' decisions on product design. - We only need to replace geographic space with the space of product characteristics. - The following factors play an important role in firms' product location decisions: - Consumer demand at different locations; - Costs of entry and producing different bundles of characteristics; - Location of competitors in the product space.
+- Models for the geographic location of stores can be applied to study firms' decisions on product design. - We need to replace geographic space with the space of product characteristics, and define the relevant distance in that space. - The following factors play an important role in firms' product location decisions: - Consumer demand at different locations; - Costs of entry and producing different bundles of characteristics; - Location of competitors in the product space.